-Spring move-in date for on-campus housing is January 10, 2014.
-In order to participate in the required International Student Orientation program, early on campus move in is provided to international students beginning January 3, 2014 at a cost of $18 per day.
+Fall move-in date for on-campus housing is August 20–22, 2015.
+To participate in the required International Student Orientation program, early on-campus move in is available to international students living on campus beginning August 14, 2015, at a cost of $18 per day for shared bedroom and $21 per day for private bedroom.
 These charges will be billed to your SIUE student bill.

-In order to be assured space, you should contact University Housing as soon as possible to make arrangements.
+In order to reserve space, you should contact University Housing as soon as possible to make arrangements.
 More information about on-campus housing and an online application are available at the University Housing website.
 (To apply online, you will need an activated SIUE e-ID.
 Unfortunately, many international students are not able to activate their e-ID before arriving on campus because there may be a hold on their file until they present original documents in person.
-If you are unable to activate your e-ID, you may complete a paper housing application and mail it with a check for the required housing deposit.)
+If you are unable to activate your e-ID, you may complete a paper housing application and peer transfer for the required housing deposit.)
+Information about completing a peer transfer can be found on the Office of the Bursar website.

 SIUE on-campus housing is smoke-free and features:

 Graduate students and upper-class students (sophomore and above) have two options for living on campus: Evergreen Hall and Cougar Village.
 International students may prefer Cougar Village because it offers a full kitchen to prepare meals.
 Cougar Village and Evergreen Hall are open during breaks and vacations.
-Cougar Village apartments house three or four single students who usually share a two-bedroom furnished unit.
-Although Cougar Village is within walking distance of the academic buildings, year-around shuttle service is available to campus as well as to local communities.
+Students are able to sign a summer housing contract and stay on-campus year round, if needed.
+Cougar Village apartments house between two and four single students who usually share a two-bedroom furnished unit.
+Cougar Village is within walking distance of the academic buildings.
+In addition, year-around shuttle service is available to campus as well as to local communities.

 Please note: University Housing requires a two-semester contract.
 If you move in at the start of fall semester, you are committed to staying in University Housing through spring semester.